Hydrology-IFH/roger/doc/introduction/introduction.rst

 - vertical and lateral processes are considered
 - simulation of a single event

-**SVAT_TRANSPORT**:
+**SVAT-TRANSPORT**:

-- calculates offline coupled solute transport based on the hydrologic simulations from the SVAT model
+- calculates offline coupled solute transport based on the hydrologic simulations with the SVAT model

 Diagnostics